wurmmi/fm-radio/README.md

     This requires deep knowledge about the inner workings of an FPGA, as well as DSP.

 The following sections provide detailed information about the specific implementations and their development environment.

+TODO: move this into the respective directory's READMEs.

 ### GNURadio